BryanWang0702/MiSleep/docs/index.md

 # [MiSleep](#misleep)
-MiSleep is for EEG/EMG signal processing and visualization
+MiSleep is for EEG/EMG signal processing and visualization.

+The name MiSleep is from '**Mi**ce **Sleep**' and also sounds like 'my sleep'.

 ![logo](../resources/entire_logo.png)